 Tools of the trade for geography field work, students benefit from a variety of instrumentation, including:

 - Trimble GeoXM GPS portable unit and field antenna

 - GarminMap 76S handheld units

 State-of-the-art classrooms in Kallay-Christopher Hall include a 60-seat tiered classroom, a small classroom with moveable seats designed to facilitate discussion, and two laboratory classrooms.
 All classrooms offer full multimedia capabilities and Internet access.
-Laboratory classrooms feature historic map cabinets.
+Laboratory classrooms feature restored historic map cabinets.

 Student Study Area

 An area adjacent to the Weather Center on the second floor of Kallay-Christopher Hall provides a welcoming environment for students, featuring a wall-sized map of the world, a white board for study review and a mobile VisBox wall-sized monitor for dynamic display of weather maps.

 The first floor lobby of Kallay-Christopher Hall provides a pleasant meeting and study space for students and visitors, with café tables for a quick lunch or study space, comfortable chairs and couch for a group discussion area, and real-time weather and model data updated on five wall-mounted monitors.
 Around the corner at the northeast entrance, a GeoChron tracks the global daylight coverage through the year.